-Freckles on your nose are cute at age seven but similar dark spots when you're forty-seven?
-Not so much.
-Call them age spots, liver spots or sun spots - no matter what name they go by, these patches are often signs of skin damage.
-Here’s what you need to know about what’s going on with your skin when hyperpigmentation occurs, why it happens, and what solutions to consider.
+Call them age spots, liver spots, black spots or sun spots.
+No matter what name they go by, these patches are often signs of skin damage.
+Here’s what you need to know about dark spots and what’s going on with your skin when hyperpigmentation occurs, why it happens, and what skin care solutions to consider.

-Whether you’re dark or fair, your skin contains a pigment called melanin.
+Whether your skin tone is dark or light, your skin contains a pigment called melanin.
 Produced by cells called melanocytes, melanin acts as a form of protection for skin.
 However, when hyperpigmentation occurs, your skin produces excess melanin which forms deposits, creating spots and patches darker in color than the surrounding skin.
 Although hyperpigmentation affects people of all skin colors, it tends to affect darker skin types more frequently.
 Here are three reasons why you could be suffering from dark spots:

 When hormone levels zigzag up and down, one of the most common side effects is a change in pigmentation called melasma.
-Frequently seen during pregnancy, hormonal therapies or even changes in birth control, extra hormones stimulate the production of melanin.
+Frequently seen during pregnancy, hormonal therapies or even changes in birth control, a rise in hormones stimulates the production of melanin.
 Pregnant women often develop dark patches on the nose, cheeks, jawline, forehead or chin, creating a pattern called “mask of pregnancy” or “chloasma.”
 This type of hyperpigmentation typically lasts until pregnancy ends or hormonal levels return to balance.

 Exposure to the sun and heat can worsen the appearance of this hormonally triggered hyperpigmentation.
 If you suffer from melasma and hope to unwind in a sauna or a session of hot yoga, you may want to rethink your chillaxing plans.
-A high temperature environment can affect your hyperpigmentation, helping dark patches enlarge and spread.
+A high temperature environment can affect your hyperpigmentation and dark spots, helping dark patches enlarge and spread.

 Dark spots can sometimes develop after inflammation or an injury to the skin, especially for those suffering from acne, eczema, allergic reactions or other skin conditions.
 Termed post-inflammatory hyperpigmentation, this type of discoloration is the skin’s natural response to inflammation.
 After a wound occurs, the skin becomes inflamed and, as it heals, the skin naturally produces excess melanin which darkens the skin.

 Hyperpigmentation due to inflammation is especially common after breakouts.
 As the irritated skin heals from acne, a dark spot is left behind, ranging in color from pink to red, purple, brown or black.
 The worse the inflammation, the larger and darker the spot can be.
-Also, there’s a reason why the experts warn you to avoid picking your acne - popping those pimples can increase the likelihood of developing a dark spot.
+Also, there’s a reason why the experts warn you to avoid picking your acne.
+Popping those pimples can increase the likelihood of developing pimple inflammation or a dark spot.

 Protecting your skin from further damage is just as important as reducing existing hyperpigmentation.
 These are our top tips for preventing further dark spots from appearing on the skin.